Vodurden/SHMUPEH/README.md

 All imports were also missing, and have been reconstructed.

+I also needed to update `Interface.cpp` since some of the offsets didn't work for the reconstructed assets

 ## Asset Recovery

 All original asset files are lost, but most assets have been recovered from screenshots of the game.